jackfoxy/urQL/docs/01-preliminaries.md

 Columns are typed atoms.
 Table definitions do not permit nullable columns.

-All user-defined names (excepting aliases) follow the hoon term naming standard.
+All user-defined names, except aliases, follow the hoon term naming standard.

 Functions, apart from the simplest ones, are grouped in their own clause and inlined into SELECT clause and predicates by alias.